-Our departments and groups perform cutting edge multidisciplinary biomedical research and collaborate closely with numerous groups and consortia in the Netherlands and abroad.
+Our departments and groups perform cutting edge multidisciplinary biomedical research and collaborate closely with numerous academics and non-academic groups and consortia in the Netherlands and abroad.

-Our Neuroscience research is instrumentally supported by many of the LUMC core facilities, in particular: Leiden Genome Technology Centre (LGTC), Biomedical Imaging, Center for Proteomics and Metabolomics, Animal Facility, iPS Facility, and Medical Statistics and Bioinformatics.
+Our Neuroscience research is instrumentally supported by many of the LUMC core facilities, in particular: Leiden Genome Technology Centre (LGTC), Biomedical Imaging, Center for Proteomics and Metabolomics, Animal Facility, Transgenesis Facility, iPS Facility, iPS hotel, and Medical Statistics and Bioinformatics.